vrugtehagel/stateify/README.md

 data.foo.addEventListener('change', () => { ... })
 // TypeError: data.foo.addEventListener is not a function
 ```
 `data.foo` is just a string, and strings don't have an `addEventListener` method.
 I don't want to add one, and so state variables are just proxy wrappers around values.
-They pretend to be the value you'd expect them to be in most cases, but "magically" allow some methods on them that they don't actually have.
-They type coerce just like the values they represent, and so you can generally use them (booleans not so much, more on that below) as if they actually were.
-This means you can use them in expressions and in some cases even compare them directly using `==`.
+They pretend to be the value you'd expect them to be in most cases (through type coercion), but "magically" allow some methods on them that they don't actually have.
+They type coerce just like the values they represent, and so you can use state variables strings and numbers like as if they actually were the string or number they represent.
+If you're uncomfortable with type coercion, you can always read the type of the variables or "unwrap" the state variable to work with the actual value.
+However the type coercion, means you can use some state variable in expressions and even compare them directly using `==`.
 ```js
 import stateify from 'stateify'